hsurekar/registration-source/README.md

-# Registration Source Plugin
+# Registration Source

 ## Description

-The Registration Source Plugin is a WordPress plugin that captures and displays the registration source for users who register on your website.
+Registration Source is a WordPress plugin that captures and displays the registration source for users who register on your website.
 It provides functionality to track whether users registered via the native registration form, XML-RPC, or REST API.

 ## Features